 The Hong Kong Institute of Economics and Business Strategy (香港經濟及商業策略研究所) is a research center at The University of Hong Kong,

-sponsored by the Faculty of Business and Economics.
+sponsored by the HKU Business School.

 The focus of the Institute is on the study of economic policy and business strategy.